< Previous | Next >

 A Pediatric Surgeon is a General Surgeon who has expertise in the diagnosis and care of premature and newborn infants, children and adolescents.
 This care includes the detection and correction of fetal abnormalities, repair of birth defects, treatment of injuries in children and adolescents, and the treatment of pediatric cancer patients, as well as conditions treated in adults by General Surgeons, such as appendicitis, hernias, acid reflux and bowel obstructions.

 - Surgery of the Hand

 A Surgeon trained in Surgery of the Hand has expertise in the surgical, medical and rehabilitative care of patients with diseases, injuries, and disorders affecting the hand, wrist and forearm.
 Common conditions treated by a Hand Surgeon include carpal tunnel syndrome, trigger fingers, ganglia (lumps), sports injuries to the hand and wrist, and hand injuries involving cut tendons, nerves and arteries.
 Hand Surgeons may be General Surgeons, Orthopedic Surgeons or Plastic Surgeons who have received additional training in this area.

 - Surgical Critical Care

-A Surgeon trained in Surgical Critical Care has expertise in the diagnosis, treatment and support of critically ill and injured patients, particularly trauma victims and patients with multiple organ dysfunction.
-In addition, these surgeons are responsible for coordinating patient care among the primary physician, critical care staff and other specialists.
+A Surgeon trained in Surgical Critical Care has expertise in the diagnosis, treatment and support of critically ill and injured patients, particularly trauma victims and patients with serious infections and organ failure.
+In addition, these surgeons coordinate patient care among the patient's primary physician, critical care staff and other specialists.

 Return to list of ABMS Member Boards >